-Religious Hostel (100, 5€) Padres Reparadores, near the church as you enter the town.
+Religious (100, 5€) Padres Reparadores, near the church as you enter the town.
 Kitchen, laundry facilities.
 Big garden with lots of clothes lines.
-Popular.
+The original pilgrim albergue in Puente.
 Tel 948 340 050 Open 12:00

-The Camino passes along Calle Mayor where you will find shops, a bank, pharmacy (on the left at the square) and a café / bakery on your left near the main road opens from 0600.
-There are banks and more cafés on Paseo de los Fueros, left at the main road.
+The Camino passes along Calle Mayor where you will find shops, a bank, pharmacy (on the left at the square) and a café / bakery on your left near the main road which opens from 06:00.
+There's a Día supermarket, banks and more cafés on Paseo de los Fueros, left at the main road.
 Restaurante La Coronada, near Albergue Puente, is good.
 Festival: last weekend in September and involves a certain amount of livestock-related mayhem.

 If you'd like to see what it looks like you can download a samples from here the first 20 pages of the Walking Guide to the Camino de Santiago